muskan07531/computational-linguistics-thesis/README.md

 indicating that LLaMA 3.3 performs more reliably on English and English-influenced inputs than on purely Sindhi text.

 ## Code
-Full code for dataset construction, API calls, and statistical analysis is available in the `/code` folder of this repository.
+Full code for running the experiment is available in the `/code` folder of this repository.

+##Dataset
+Complete datasets are available in the '/data' folder of this repository.

 ## Author
 [Muskan] — Linguistics Major, Bahria University, Karachi